valnity98/Instrument-Cluster/README.md

 **MATLAB/Simulink simulation of CAN messages for a BMW E9x instrument cluster.**

-Developed as part of the Master's course *Embedded Systems und Vernetzung mechatronischer Systeme* (Mechatronics & Robotics, Frankfurt UAS, WiSe 2024/2025).
+Developed as part of the Master's course *Embedded systems and networking of mechatronic systems* (Mechatronics & Robotics, Frankfurt UAS, WiSe 2024/2025).

 ![Instrument Cluster](Image/Instrument-cluster.png)